Gerardus Mercator: Duisburg, 1552–1594

-In 1554, Mercator published the long-awaited wall map of Europe, dedicating it to his friend, now Cardinal, Antoine Perrenot.
-He had worked at it for more than twelve years, collecting, comparing, collating and rationalising a vast amount of data and the result was a map of unprecedented detail and accuracy.
-(Note: For a description see Crane 2003) It "attracted more praise from scholars everywhere than any similar geographical work which has ever been brought out."
+In 1554, Mercator published the long-awaited wall map of Europe, dedicating it to his friend Antoine (now Cardinal) Perrenot.
+He had worked at it for more than twelve years, collecting, comparing, collating and rationalising a vast amount of data, and the result was a map of unprecedented detail and accuracy.
+(Note: For a description see Crane 2003) It "attracted more praise from scholars everywhere than any similar geographical work which has ever been brought out".
 It also sold in large quantities for much of the rest of the century, with a second edition in 1572 and a third edition in the atlas of 1595.
 (Note: For example, Plantin alone sold 400 copies of the map of Europe in 1566, twelve years later.)

 The proposed university in Duisburg failed to materialise because the papal licence to found the university was delayed twelve years and by then Duke Wilhelm had lost interest.
 It was another 90 years before Duisburg had its university.
 On the other hand, no papal permit was required to establish the Akademisches Gymnasium where, in 1559, Mercator was invited to teach mathematics with cosmography.
-One year later, in 1560, he secured the appointment of his friend Jan Vermeulen (Molanus) as rector and then blessed Vermeulen's marriage to his daughter Emerantia.
+One year later, in 1560, he secured the appointment of his friend Jan Vermeulen (Molanus) as rector and then blessed Vermeulen's marriage to Mercator's daughter Emerantia.
 His sons were now growing to manhood and he encouraged them to embark on his own profession.
-Arnold, the eldest, had produced his first map (of Iceland) in 1558 and would later take over the day-to-day running of Mercator's enterprises.
-Bartholemew, his second son, showed great academic promise and in 1562 (aged 22) he took over the teaching of his father's three-year-long lecture course—after Mercator had taught it once only!
-Much to Mercator's grief, Bartholemew died young, in 1568 (aged 28).
-Rumold, the third son, would spend a large part of his life in London's publishing houses providing for Mercator a vital link to the new discoveries of the Elizabethan age.
-In 1587 Rumold returned to Duisburg and later, in 1594, it fell to his lot to publish Mercator's works posthumously.
+Arnold, the eldest, had produced his first map (of Iceland) in 1558 and later took over the day-to-day running of Mercator's enterprises.
+Bartholemew, his second son, showed great academic promise and in 1562 (aged 22) he took over the teaching of his father's three-year-long lecture course—after Mercator had taught it only once.
+Much to Mercator's grief, Bartholemew died at the age of 28 in 1568.
+Rumold, the third son, spent a large part of his life in London's publishing houses providing for Mercator a vital link to the new discoveries of the Elizabethan age.
+In 1587 Rumold returned to Duisburg and later, in 1594, it fell to him to publish their father's remaining works.